-The Beatles began recording I Am The Walrus on 5 September 1967, just nine days after the death of Brian Epstein.
+In the studio5 September 1967, just nine days after the death of Brian Epstein.
 Sixteen takes were recorded on that first day, just five of them complete.
-At this point it was bass, lead guitar, electric piano and drums, with an overdubbed Mellotron.

-This version, without the various orchestral overdubs that came later, can be heard on the Anthology 2 collection.
-The sparseness of the recording serves to highlight the magic and mastery of George Martin's orchestration.
+A version with the basic backing track and Lennon’s lead vocals, but without the bass and snare overdubs or the various orchestral and vocal overdubs that came later, can be heard on Anthology 2.
+The sparseness of the recording serves to highlight the magic and mastery of George Martin’s orchestration.

 John worked with George Martin on the orchestration and did some very exciting things with the Mike Sammes Singers… Most of the time they got asked to do Sing Something Simple and all the old songs, but John got them doing all sorts of swoops and phonetic noises.
 It was a fascinating session.
 That was John’s baby, great one, a really good one.

 The singers, eight female, eight male, were seasoned session performers.
 Martin’s rather unorthodox score consisted of a series of whoops, “ho ho ho, he he he, ha ha ha”, “Oompah, oompah, stick it up your jumper” and “Got one, got one, everybody’s got one”.